daipozhi/Purpose-Player-2/README.txt

     ./configure
     make -j

-copy ffplay(.exe) to app directory ,ffplay(.exe) in directory "ffmpeg-6.0"
+copy ffplay(.exe) to app directory ,ffplay(.exe) is in directory "ffmpeg-6.0"

 before you run ffplay(.exe),if you installed SDL2 by source code,you need goto directory "SDL2-2.26.5", run command "sudo make uninstall"(unload development library).